Off-Nadir Delta

 Strength:

-Closes the signal → collect → interpret loop in one place: geolocated events (from global news media) surface the area, the AI analyst recommends which sensor and area to image next and reads the imagery, and every finding opens on the map.
+Closes the signal → collect → interpret loop in one place: geolocated events (from global news media) surface the area, the AI analyst recommends which sensor and area to image next and can preview a recent clear optical scene over it, and every finding opens on the map.

 Limitation: